Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Introduction

-This work presents electrical characterization (IV) studies conducted between 2020 and 2024.
-It includes the dataset analysed in~\cite{Acar_2023}, referred to as the version 1 campaign, as well as the newly analysed version 2 campaign.
-In the latter, the target fluence maximum was 40$~\%$ above the fluence of $1 \times 10^{16}~\neqcm$ of the version 1 campaign.
-This increase was done to account for uncertainty in the integrated fluence prediction for the final years of the HL-LHC operation.
-To ensure reliable operation under higher fluence, the version 2 sensors have an upgraded layout aimed at improving high voltage (HV) performance.
-Moreover, this study also includes additional sensor geometry variants introduced in the version 2 campaign.
 The results of this work have been used to optimize the layout of the CE silicon section and to deploy thicker sensors in higher radiation regions.
 Additionally, the irradiation facility RINSC is investigated for a better understanding and control of the irradiation processes and procedures with emphasis on high-fluence irradiations.

 This paper is organized as follows: section~\ref{sec:Sensors} describes the version 2 prototypes of the CE silicon pad sensors, irradiated and measured in the campaign conducted after the publication of the previous study.
 Section~\ref{sec:Irradiation} focuses on the RINSC irradiation facility, describing the process improvements to reduce in-reactor annealing times.
 Section~\ref{sec:LeakageCurrent} examines the leakage current distribution across the sensor area, with a particular focus on investigating potential effects related to the presence of internal guard rings and high-voltage lines in partial sensors.
 Section~\ref{sec:Volume_normalized_current} deals with the relationship between leakage current and voltage, presenting key observations, including exponential leakage current behaviour under specific conditions.
 The leakage current-related damage rate coefficient ($\alpha$) for various sensor types and fluence levels is presented in section~\ref{sec:Current_related_damage_rate}, along with an evaluation of the fluence estimation methods applied during irradiation.
 Section~\ref{sec:Temperature} presents the temperature dependence of the leakage current to extract the silicon activation energy and identify the primary source of the leakage current.
 The conclusions of this study are summarized in section \ref{sec:Summary}.